SharePoint/sp-dev-docs/docs/solution-guidance/security-apponly-azuread.md

   ],
 ```

-If you see a section looking somewhat similar to this, the certificate has been added successfully.
+If you see a section looking similar to this, the certificate has been added successfully.

 In this sample the Sites.FullControl.All application permission require admin consent in a tenant before it can be used.
-In order to do this, click on "API permissions" in the left menu again.
+To do this, click on "API permissions" in the left menu again.
 At the bottom you will see a section "Grant consent".
 Click on the "Grant admin consent for {{organization name}}" button and confirm the action by clicking on the "Yes" button that appears at the top.

 ![granting API permissions to azure ad application](media/apponly/azureadapponly5.png)